secvisogram/csaf-cms-backend/README.md

 To run/debug the backend on the host (e.g. from an IDE) instead of in its container:

-1. Stop the container: `docker compose stop csaf-cms-backend`
+1. Stop the container: `docker compose stop backend-cms`
 2. In `docker/.env`, set `CSAF_CMS_BACKEND_HOST=host.docker.internal`
 3. Restart oauth2-proxy so it picks up the change: `docker compose up -d oauth2-proxy`
 4. Start the backend on the host: `./mvnw spring-boot:run`

-To switch back to the containerized backend, set `CSAF_CMS_BACKEND_HOST` back to `csaf-cms-backend.csaf.internal` and run `docker compose up -d` again.
+To switch back to the containerized backend, set `CSAF_CMS_BACKEND_HOST` back to `backend-cms` and run `docker compose up -d` again.

 You should now be able to access Secvisogram, navigate to `http://localhost/`.
 There are the following default users: